nickytonline/picture-portal/README.md

-# Art Portal
+# Picture Portal

 A project to learn about web3 following a Buildspace walkthrough.
-The initial code is based off of my starter, https://github.com/nickytonline/web3-starter.
+The initial code is based off of my starter, https://github.com/nickytonline/web3-starter, which I thought would be fun to do for Hacktoberfest 2021 and potentially be helpful for others.

+There is a lot to improve as this was just have fun building something, but I'm still pretty happy with what I cranked out.

+The latest is deployed at https://art.iamdeveloper.com.

 ## Contributing